 Academic Standards.
 Students must maintain a "B" (3.0) average or better in Calculus I and II to remain in the Mathematics Major.
-If a student drops below this threshold, they must retake a course in order to raise their average program GPA within one year of falling below a 2.5 average program GPA.
+If a student drops below this threshold, they must retake a course.

 Religious Studies Major

 Program Director: Gerald L. Mattingly, Ph.D.